sarahkuhn/hiwi/README.md

 This document shows the current working status of all EP hiwis.
 Each hiwi should update their status at the beginning of each working week by editing their **Current Status**.

-To edit this document, click the Blue README.md link above, then click the pencil icon.
-Once you have made your edits, click the Green *Commit changes* button at the bottom of the screen.

 ### Current Status